Bayesian Profiling Multiple Imputation for Missing Electronic Health Records: Bayesian profiling multiple imputation

-Assume individuals fall into latent classes $C_i=1,\dots,L$, where $L$ is the total number of classes.
-We assume $L$ is a finite and positive known integer.
-The selection of $L$ and the case of $L$ being an unknown random variable that induces additional uncertainty will be discussed later.
-We assume that the latent class structure is primarily determined by the trajectories of the longitudinal outcome and potentially its presence patterns, and that the allocation probabilities are affected by the covariates.
+Assume individuals fall into latent classes $C_i=1,\dots,L$, where $L$ is a finite and positive known integer as the total number of classes.
+The selection of $L$ and the case of $L$ being an unknown random variable that induces additional uncertainty are discussed in Section~\ref{application} and Section~\ref{discussion}.
+We assume that the latent class structure is primarily determined by the trajectories of the longitudinal outcome and potentially its missingness pattern, and that the allocation probabilities are affected by the covariates.